 There are many sites offering these services, two favorites are Blogger or CaringBridge.
 If you’d like to share your journal with others through our Stomach Cancer Journeys page, you can submit it here.
 Sharing your journey and stories within a blog can be tremendously therapeutic for others in our community to read.

 Read up.
 There are numerous posts, articles, and links to reference materials on this site to help you learn more.
 Knowledge is power.
 We typically fear the unknown, so learn as much as you can.
 Getting involved with the NSFC community is a great resource for learning.

 Talk to others, particularly those who are upbeat and positive.
 Most who have been through this will take the time to help others when they can.
 Learn from their experience, but remember, each individual’s experience is exactly that – individual.
 Contact us and we can connect you with others.

 Be in a positive frame of mind going into this.
-A positive attitude and outlook makes a world of difference!
+A positive attitude and outlook make a world of difference.
 Remember, though it may take one to two years, eventually the body seems to adjust to the absence of the stomach.
 Prophylactic Total Gastrectomy is considered curative for HDGC.
 The best part about life after surgery…is life!
 Know that you are choosing LIFE.

 Call your medical insurance provider to do some initial information gathering.
 Determine what your insurance coverage is for this type of surgery.
 Be certain they understand this is not elective surgery; rather it is the recommended course of treatment for those with the CDH1 gene mutation.
 Ensure they grasp that this is NOT gastric bypass surgery for weight loss.

 Ask whether choosing a surgeon outside of your local area or “network” is an option.
 Sometimes coverage is different for “in-network” vs. “out of network” services.
 A case can be made for coverage of services performed “out of network” at the “in-network” benefit rate if there are no providers with the experience required in the network.